harismuneer/Ultimate-Social-Scrapers/README.md

 - group cover pic

 #### 4) Scraping Data via Facebook Search Bar
-This option allows you to scrape Facebook data (Posts, People, Photos, Pages, Groups etc) using the Facebook search bar i.e. you can define the search keywords and UFS will scrape data based on those search terms. e.g. you can search for all posts containing a particular keyword etc. Moreover, you can further search based on advanced filters like post location, post date range etc.
+This option allows you to scrape Facebook data (Posts, People, Photos, Pages, Groups, etc) using the Facebook search bar i.e. you can define the search keywords and UFS will scrape data based on those search terms. e.g. you can search for all posts containing a particular keyword etc. Moreover, you can further search based on advanced filters like post location, post date range, etc.

 All the data is scraped/downloaded in an organized format (CSV, JSON, and XML formats) for ease of analysis and to be readily utilized. <b> Let's get things done? <a href="#price-">Purchase 🤝</a></b>

 <h2>2.
 Ultimate Instagram Scraper (UIS)</h2>

 <p align="center">
 Ultimate Instagram Scraper (UIS) supports data collection from all major Instagram sections including user profiles/pages, photos/videos, reels/stories, contact info, and a lot more.
-Please refer below for detailed features list⬇️
+Please refer below for detailed features list.
 </p>

 ### Features 🚀